percona/pmm-doc/docs/using/backup.md

 4. Enter a unique name for this backup.
 5. Choose the service to back up from the Service name drop-down menu.
 This automatically populates the **DB Technology** field.
 6. Select whether you want to create a **Physical** or **Logical** backup of your data, depending on your use case and requirements.
 For MySQL, only the **Physical** data model is available.
 7. Choose a storage location for the backup.
-MysQL currently only supports storing backups to Amazon S3.
+MySQL currently only supports storing backups to Amazon S3.
 If no options are available here, see the [Create a storage location](#create-a-storage-location) section above.
 8. If you're creating a schedule backups, also specify the backup type, the schedule, and a retention policy for your backup:
     - **Backup Type**: currently, PMM supports both **Full** and Point-in-type recovery **(PITR)** backup types for MongoDB.
 However, the PITR option is only available for the **Logical** data model.
 For MySQL, only the **Full** type is supported.
     - **Shedule**: configure the frequency and the start time for this backup.
 Make sure that the the schedule you specify here does not create overlapping jobs or overhead on the production environment.
 Also check that your specified shedule does not overlap with production hours.